Dealing with an Infected Root Canal in Edmonton

 What does root canal therapy involve?

-A root canal procedure requires one or more appointments depending on the difficulty of the case and severity of infection.
+A root canal procedure requires one or more appointments depending on the difficulty of the case and severity of the infection.

 While the tooth is numb, a rubber dam (a sheet of rubber) will be placed around the tooth to keep it dry and free of saliva.
 An access opening is made on top of the tooth and a series of root canal files are placed into the opening, one at a time, removing the pulp, nerve tissue, and bacteria.
 If tooth decay is present, it will also be removed with special dental instruments.

-Once the tooth is thoroughly cleaned the roots and the inside cavity of the tooth will be filled and sealed with special dental materials.
+Once the tooth has been cleaned the roots and the inside cavity of the tooth will be filled and sealed with special dental materials.
 A filling will be placed to cover the opening on top of the tooth.
 In addition, all teeth that have root canal treatment should have a crown (cap) placed.
 This will protect the tooth and prevent it from breaking, and restore it to its full function.

 After treatment, your tooth may still be sensitive, but this will subside as the inflammation diminishes and the tooth has healed.